XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/4_tx_history.py", language="py", start_with="# Get the first page of the account's transaction history", end_before="class AutoGridBagSizer") }}

-**Note:** You may have to [paginate](markers-and-pagination.html) across multiple [account_tx][] requests and responses if you want the _complete_ list of transactions that affected an account since its creation.
+**Note:** You may have to [paginate](markers-and-pagination.html) across multiple [account_tx][account_tx method] requests and responses if you want the _complete_ list of transactions that affected an account since its creation.
 This example does not demonstrate pagination, so the app only displays the most recent transactions to affect the account.

 Now, edit the `build_ui()` method of the `TWaXLFrame` class. **Update the beginning of the method** to add a new [`wx.Notebook`](https://docs.wxpython.org/wx.Notebook.html), which makes a "tabs" interface, and make the `main_panel` into the first tab, as follows: